 Instruction and practice in the duties of an officer in connection with the basic course; instruction in military history and military law, combat principles of rifle and machine gun platoon, leadership to include duties of company officer and batallion staff.

-104s.
+104B.
 Advanced Infantry Training.
 (3) I, II.

-Mr. Trecetter, Mr. Irish clude duties of company officers and batallion staff.
+Mr. BAIRD